 The Authority's lease receivables are measured at the present value of the lease payments expected to be received during the lease term.
-They are discounted using a 5% interest rate.
 Deferred inflows of resources are recorded for the leases at the initiation of each lease in an amount equal to the initial recording of the lease receivable adjusted for lease payments received at or before the lease commencement date.
 The deferred inflows of resources are amortized on a straight-line basis over the individual lease terms.